 The answer to the question is simple: An ESS will cut fuel costs, emissions and the need for maintenance.

-Cutting fuel directely leads to reduced emissions, and the battery helps to optimize energy consumption for both hybrid and fully electric systems.
+Cutting fuel directly leads to reduced emissions, and the battery helps optimize energy consumption for both hybrid and fully electric systems.

 A fully electric vessel saves 100% fuel.
 In addition you save most of the maintenance costs as a battery does not have moving parts.

-A hybrid vessel with ESS can optimize the energy consumption by running the engines at optimal load, reduce the amount and the size of the engines, and store excess energy for use later.
+A hybrid vessel with ESS can optimize the energy consumption by running the engines at optimal load, reducing the amount and the size of the engines, and storing excess energy for later use.